 Inskeep earned a Bachelor of Science degree in electrical engineering from West Virginia University in Morgantown, WV.
 He also earned a master's degree in strategic intelligence/signals intelligence from the Joint Military Intelligence College in Washington, D.C.

-Jun currently serves on the Board of Advisors of the RSA Conference.
-Before joining Cryptography Research, Jun worked at IDEO Product Development, Bain & Company, and the Institute for Defense Analysis.
-He holds a bachelor's and a master's degree in electrical engineering from Stanford University where he was an NSF Graduate Fellow and a Mayfield Entrepreneurship Fellow.
+Ben serves on the Board of Advisors of the RSA Conference.
+Before joining Cryptography Research, Ben worked at IDEO Product Development, Bain & Company, and the Institute for Defense Analysis.
+He holds a bachelor’s and a master’s degree in electrical engineering from Stanford University where he was an NSF Graduate Fellow and a Mayfield Entrepreneurship Fellow.

 Wendy Nather Research Director, Retail Cyber Intelligence Sharing Center (R-CISC)